Cox Regression on the Plane: Estimation of model parameters

 \subsection{Fitting the generalized Lehmann-type model}

-Here, we extend the pseudo-observations approach to estimate the regression parameters $\alpha, \beta, \gamma$.
-To this end, we present the generalized Lehmann model as a trivariate GLM, focusing on the bivariate survival probability at a fixed time point $(t_1^0, t_2^0)$.
+We extend the pseudo-observations approach to estimate the regression parameters $\alpha$, $\beta$, and $\gamma$ by expressing the generalized Lehmann model as a trivariate GLM at a fixed time point $(t_1^0,t_2^0)$.
+The three components in \eqref{eq:Cox model_general} can be written as